nemesisprime1/maplestorybot/README.md

 https://discord.gg/8NndFGpeYp
 Join the discord server to get started!

-Looking to level up in Maplestory even while away from your PC?
-Want to reach Greadrock quickly?
-Dream of racking up mesos without lifting a finger?
-Aiming for Lvl 300?
-We've got you covered!

 ## Latest Update
 - LD Solver
 - Len/Ren + MoXuan + Lynn Supported